 The cardiac catheter lab, or angiography suite, at RCH is

-located on the second floor in the main operating theatre area.
+located on the third floor in the main operating theatre area.

 Some heart problems may be helped by an "Interventional Catheter

 Procedure".
 These are performed in the Catheter Lab, using a heart

 catheter - often of a special type.
 Such procedures allow forms of

 treatment to be applied for various heart defects.
 Procedures of